zuozhenggh/learning-library/security-library/secureoracle/introduction/introduction.md

 **Note:** OIM and OIG are interchangeable terms and refer to the same product Oracle Identity Manager or Oracle Identity Governance.

-SecureOracle can be use with Oracle Identity Cloud Service (IDCS) to showcase a hybrid identity management environment.
+SecureOracle can be used with Oracle Identity Cloud Service (IDCS) to showcase a hybrid identity management environment.
 When integrated with IDCS, the OIG component offers provisioning and governance services while IDCS provides access management services to cloud and on-prem applications.

 The Oracle IAM Suite 12c R2 PS4 can be deployed using the Oracle IAM standard installation topology which is flexible and can be use as a starting point in production environments.
 The [Figure 1](#image-01) depicts a standard WebLogic Server domain that contains an Administration Server and one or more clusters containing one or more Managed Servers.